-Cost is certainly a factor for some and even the best bias lights won't save a bad TV with the the wrong settings.
+Cost is certainly a factor and even the best bias lights won't save a bad TV with the wrong settings.

 We prefer to not sell to people who don't need or want accuracy.
 There are many more people using TVs directly out of the box than there are people who calibrate their displays.

 We hope, however, that we've shown why our products cost more to manufacture so that you can decide which product is right for you.

 Here are the founders of Lumadoodle talking about their bias lighting products and how they have a different focus.
 This isn't unusual.
 Most LEDs sold as bias lights are commodity LED strips that are designed for multiple purposes, such as tent lights.

 Our lights would make terrible tent lights, but they are exceptional bias lights.
 However, there are situations where accuracy doesn't matter much, and paying for accuracy isn't worth the additional cost.
 You should never buy something that costs more than you want to pay for for features that you don't need.